1 day, 2 presidents: Merkel meets with Obama, then Trump

 Trump meanwhile slammed the move.

-"I think she made one very catastrophic mistake, and that was taking all of these illegals," Trump said during an interview the the German newspaper Bild and the London Times in January.
+"I think she made one very catastrophic mistake, and that was taking all of these illegals," Trump said during an interview with the German newspaper Bild and the London Times in January.

 Still, despite her affection for Obama, Merkel is nothing if not a realist.
 And she knows that the future of the Western alliance may rely on her carving out a workable relationship with Trump.